 - Wraparound sunglasses that will stay on your baby’s head and won’t slide off

 Does your baby need sunglasses?
-Visit us at Switalski Eye Care in Plano and choose from our selection of durable sunglasses that will protect your baby’s eyes from the sun.
+Visit us at Switalski Eye Care in East Plano and choose from our selection of durable sunglasses that will protect your baby’s eyes from the sun.

 Q: How Do You Keep Sunglasses on a Baby